Let’s break down these top seven reasons so you will be able to understand more fully how this works:

 Because of the way men are raised in our society to be the fixer-upper’s and the problem-solvers and to fear being weak, vulnerable, or emotional.
 Because of this conditioning, somewhere inside men sometimes think that having an affair and seeing where they can “make things good” with another partner will help them “make things good” in their own marriage.
 Or they feel so desperate for their relationship to be fixed that subconsciously they do what it takes to get your attentions, so you can see how hurt they are and understand all that they don’t understand about themselves, and you can come in and fix the relationship, with all of your wisdom.

-Logical, no. But when you look at it though the eyes of a hurt six-year old (the age that many boys first start feeling their vulnerable emotions being shut down by society) it suddenly makes sense.
+Logical, no. But when you look at it through the eyes of a hurt six-year-old (the age at which many boys first start feeling their vulnerable emotions being shut down by society) it suddenly makes sense.

 Fear of not ever being able to have the kind of relationship that he desires; shame at not being able to understand or verbalize his own emotions, sadness, and desires; and anger at his ineptitude and at your “inability” to intuit that he’s struggling.
 Even though he’s not expressing that he wants a better relationship, he’s only expressing rage, so all you see is a man with anger issues, not a man who wants a better relationship but can’t express or understand himself.